apsun/RemotePreferences/README.md

 }
 ```

-If you use `PreferenceManager#getDefaultSharedPreferences`, the
-preference file name is your package name + `_preferences`, e.g.
-`com.example.app_preferences`.

 3\.
 Add the corresponding entry to `AndroidManifest.xml`, with
-`android:authorities` equal to the value you picked in the last step,
+`android:authorities` equal to the authority you picked in the
-and `android:exported` set to `true`:
+last step, and `android:exported` set to `true`:

 ```XML
 <provider